 Craig Clay is currently Deputy City Manager for the City of Miami Gardens, Florida, the third largest municipality in Miami-Dade County.
-Mr. Clay is responsible for the strategic oversight and direction of the Community Development, Finance, Park and Recreation, and Capital Improvement Departments.
+Mr. Clay is responsible for the strategic oversight and direction of the Community Development, Finance, Parks and Recreation, and Capital Improvement Departments.
 He is also responsible for the implementation of the City's $60 million General Obligation Bond.
 Mr. Clay is also working to establish an entity to foster housing and other community and economic development in the City.

 Prior to joining the City of Miami Gardens, Mr. Clay was Deputy Executive Director/Chief Financial Officer for the Miami-Dade Public Housing and Community Development Agency.
 Mr. Clay was responsible for the direction and planning of a $439 million budget.
 He was tasked with carrying out the operational and administrative functions needed to achieve the department's mission of providing decent, safe, sanitary housing, and developing communities through economic and strategic development.
 Mr. Clay was directly responsible for the direction, performance, supervision, and day-to-day operations of the Section 8 voucher program and all real estate management and development programs.
 Additionally, he was responsible for the oversight of the day to day operations of a full-service accounting and finance operation including accounts payable, accounts receivable, general ledger, cash management, loan servicing, and financial reporting.
 He worked with various mixed-finance development projects leveraging public and private financial resources to facilitate public and affordable housing redevelopment.